 When Sorrow walked with me.

-God is at work in your life.
-Right now, you are rough and uncut, and God is patiently chipping away at you.
-But remember this: He will never intentionally hurt you.
+In the same way, God is at work in your life.
+Right now, you are rough and uncut and God is patiently chip-ping away at you.
+In fact, he’s been chipping away at some of you recently, hasn’t he?
+Remember this.
+He will never intentionally hurt you.
 In the end, you will look like the Lord Jesus Christ.

 This, I think, is our greatest problem with Romans 8:28.
 Our good and God’s good are not the same.
 We want happiness and fulfillment and peace and long life.
 Meanwhile, God is at work in us and through us and by everything that happens to us to transform us into the image of his Son.

 Does that include the worst that happens to us?
 Yes.

 Does that include the things that hurt us deeply?
 Yes.